-As a part of this pilot, USDA is making a number of changes, including:
+As a part of this pilot, USDA is making a number of changes to the grant and loan program, including:

 - Lowering the minimum age from 62 to 18 for eligible homeowners.

-- Refinancing debt and reimbursing repair costs incurred as a result of the natural disaster and prior to the date of the application.
+- Refinancing debt and reimbursing repair costs incurred as a result of the natural disaster.

 - Financing costs to relocate mobile and manufactured homes.

-Additional information is also available on page 45809 of the July 18 Federal Register.
-For more resources to support rural communities seeking disaster assistance, visit USDA Rural Development Disaster Assistance.
+For more resources to support rural communities seeking disaster assistance, visit https://www.rd.usda.gov/page/rural-development-disaster-assistance.